 "In many cases in New Haven we forget we live on the water, and so many New Haven residents have never set foot in Long Island Sound.
 Schooner summer camp opens the door to explore the wealth of environmental opportunities that exist here," says New Haven Land Trust Executive Director.

 Under the Land Trust's new direction, the 43-year-old camp kicked off a fundraising campaign last year with an initial grant from The Community Foundation for Greater New Haven.
 The successful effort helped the camp build up its curricula, establish new partnerships and offer scholarships for 240 campers.

 This year, the camp is working to double its camp participants to a total of 80 per week.
 It is also adding intermediate sailing sessions, a leadership program for 13 and 14-year-olds, and a "sea sprite" session for 4 and 5-year-olds.

 The camp has set a goal of raising $100,000 this year to support scholarships for half the campers.

-The merger has also strengthened the New Haven Land Trust, which has a mission of creating opportunities for people to engage with land through education, stewardship and cultivation.
-The hiring of a full time camp director has allowed the Land Trust to expand environmental programming at its nature preserve during the school year.
+The merger has also strengthened the New Haven Land Trust, which has a mission of creating opportunities for people to engage with the land through education, stewardship, and cultivation.
+The hiring of a full-time camp director has allowed the Land Trust to expand environmental programming at its nature preserve during the school year.

 Did you know?